Depression

 Hormones

-PMDD and postpartum depression are the types of depression most think of first when talking about the connection between hormones and depression.
+PMDD and postpartum depression are the types of depression most people think of first when talking about the connection between hormones and depression.

 Studies have shown that estrogen and progesterone can affect parts of the brain that are also responsible for mood regulation.
 They share some of the same receptors as those ‘happiness’ hormones.